custom-computing-ic/fastc/doc/reports/interim/report.md

-During milestones 4 and 5 we will evaluate our approach for compiling MaxC designs using the RTM case study and identify potential design optimizations which we will capture using LARA.
+During milestones 4 and 5 we will evaluate our approach for compiling MaxC designs using the RTM case study and identify potential design optimization strategies which we will capture using LARA.

 For milestones 6, 7 and 8 we are concerned with identifying and implementing a compilation strategy from C source to MaxC guided by